-An active alarm is not deletable from the list, but may change to inactive state by eliminating the cause of the alarm.
+An active alarm icannot be deleted from the list but may change to inactive state by eliminating the cause of the alarm.

-An inactive alarm is deletable from the list by pressing \bigcirc during alarm displaying.
+An inactive alarm can be deleted from the list by pressing lacktriangle during alarm displaying.

-11.18 Service function settings 🕙
+11.17 Service function settings 3

-By pressing (\mathcal{S}) the Service menu is selected.
-The \mathcal{A} icon appears in the display.
+By pressing \P the Service menu is selected.
+The \P icon appears in the display.

 Service menu consists of various sub-menus.
-Use the arrow keys \bigstar and \bigtriangledown to navigate and the Enter key \bigstar to open a sub-menu.
-By pressing \bigotimes , the display returns to Service menu.
+Use the arrow keys \bigcirc and \bigcirc to navigate and the Enter key \bigcirc to open a sub-menu.
+By pressing \bigcirc , the display returns to Service menu.